2017-2018 KC Metro Handball League

 - There will be times where the best available players does not make the most competitive match.
 This will be considered and respected when matches appear unbalanced.

-- The top two placers of each division will square off in a two week postseason bracket.
-The top finisher of each division will play the runner-up in the other division.
+- The top four finishers will square off in a two week postseason bracket.
+The best record at the end of the season will play the 4th place finisher, and the 2nd place finisher will play the 3rd place finisher.
 The winners of each match will play in a final the following Thursday.
 The winners will be determined by total match wins.
 The team that wins the final match is determined the league champion.

 IX.
 Awards and Banquet